Improving Commercial Viability of Fast Charging by Providing Renewable Integration and Grid Services with Integrated Multiple DC Fast Chargers

 Project Innovation

 The project enables day-ahead and real-time pricing for DC fast charging by developing an integrated hardware and software platform to engage drivers and customers, manage DC fast chargers, and control an on-site second life PEV battery storage device to limit peak demand.
 The site controller and network-based platform advances smart and efficient charging by managing four multi-port fast charging stations to minimize grid impact and lower operating costs, evaluates the suitability of DC fast charging to participate in demand response programs, and develops and evaluates control strategies to integrate more renewable generation on the California grid.
-The project produces real and simulated data from the demonstration site in Monterey Park, Ca, that supports DC fast charging service provider planning regarding use of managed charging and distributed energy resources.
+The project produces real and simulated data from the demonstration site in Monterey Park that supports DC fast charging service provider planning regarding use of managed charging and distributed energy resources.
 The technologies developed are being commercialized at other sites in California and nationally.

 Project Benefits